-Yet one duty remained to me, the recollection of which finally triumphed over my selfish despair.
-It was necessary that I should return without delay to Geneva, there to watch over the lives of those I so fondly loved and to lie in wait for the murderer, that if any chance led me to the place of his concealment, or if he dared again to blast me by his presence, I might, with unfailing aim, put an end to the existence of the monstrous image which I had endued with the mockery of a soul still more monstrous.
-My father still desired to delay our departure, fearful that I could not sustain the fatigues of a journey, for I was a shattered wreck--the shadow of a human being.
-My strength was gone.
-I was a mere skeleton, and fever night and day preved upon my wasted frame.
-Still, as I urged our leaving Ireland with such inquietude and impatience, my father thought it best to yield.
-We took our passage on board a vessel bound for Havre-de-Grace and sailed with a fair wind from the Irish shores.
+I remember, as I quitted the prison, I heard one of the men say, "He may be innocent of the murder, but he has certainly a bad conscience."
+These words struck me.
+A bad conscience! yes, surely I had one.
+William, Justine, and Clerval, had died through my infernal machinations; "And whose death," cried I, "is to finish the tragedy?
+Ah! my father, do not remain in this wretched country; take me where I may forget myself, my existence, and all the world."

+My father easily acceded to my desire; and, after having taken leave of Mr. Kirwin, we hastened to Dublin.
+I felt as if I was relieved from a heavy weight, when the packet sailed with a fair wind from Ireland, and I had quitted for ever the country which had been to me the scene of so much misery.

 It was midnight.
-I lay on the deck looking at the stars and listening to the dashing of the waves.
-I hailed the darkness that shut Ireland from my sight, and my pulse beat with a feverish joy when I reflected that I should soon see Geneva.
-The past appeared to me in the light of a frightful dream; yet the vessel in which I was, the wind that blew me from the detested shore of Ireland, and the sea which surrounded me told me too forcibly that I was deceived by no vision and that Clerval, my friend and dearest companion, had fallen a victim to me and the monster of my creation.
-I repassed, in my memory, my whole life--my quiet happiness while residing with my family in Geneva, the death of my mother, and my departure for Ingolstadt.
-I remembered, shuddering, the mad enthusiasm that hurried me on to the creation of my hideous enemy, and I called to mind the night in which he first lived.
+My father slept in the cabin; and I lay on the deck, looking at the stars, and listening to the dashing of the waves.
+I hailed the darkness that shut Ireland from my sight, and my pulse beat with a feverish joy, when I reflected that I should soon see Geneva.
+The past appeared to me in the light of a frightful dream; yet the vessel in which I was, the wind that blew me from the detested shore of Ireland, and the sea which surrounded me, told me too forcibly that I was deceived by no vision, and that Clerval, my friend and dearest companion, had fallen a victim to me and the monster of my creation.
+I repassed, in my memory, my whole life; my quiet happiness while residing with my family in Geneva, the death of my mother, and my departure for Ingolstadt.
+I remembered shuddering at the mad enthusiasm that hurried me on to the creation of my hideous enemy, and I called to mind the night during which he first lived.
 I was unable to pursue the train of thought; a thousand feelings pressed upon me, and I wept bitterly.

-Ever since my recovery from the fever I had been in the custom of taking every night a small quantity of laudanum, for it was by means of this drug only that I was enabled to gain the rest necessary for the preservation of life.
-Oppressed by the recollection of my various misfortunes, I now swallowed double my usual quantity and soon slept profoundly.
+Ever since my recovery from the fever I had been in the custom of taking every night a small quantity of laudanum; for it was by means of this drug only that I was enabled to gain the rest necessary for the preservation of life.
+Oppressed by the recollection of my various misfortunes, I now took a double dose, and soon slept profoundly.
 But sleep did not afford me respite from thought and misery; my dreams presented a thousand objects that scared me.
-Towards morning I was possessed by a kind of nightmare; I felt the fiend's grasp in my neck and could not free myself from it; groans and cries rang in my ears.
-My father, who was watching over me, perceiving my restlessness, awoke me; the dashing waves were around, the cloudy sky above, the fiend was not here: a sense of security, a feeling that a truce was established between the present hour and the irresistible, disastrous future imparted to me a kind of calm forgetfulness, of which the human mind is by its structure peculiarly susceptible.
+Towards morning I was possessed by a kind of night-mare; I felt the fiend's grasp in my neck, and could not free myself from it; groans and cries rung in my ears.
+My father, who was watching over me, perceiving my restlessness, awoke me, and pointed to the port of Holyhead, which we were now entering.

-The voyage came to an end.
-We landed, and proceeded to Paris.
-I soon found that I had overtaxed my strength and that I must repose before I could continue my journey.
-My father's care and attentions were indefatigable, but he did not know the origin of my sufferings and sought erroneous methods to remedy the incurable ill.
-He wished me to seek amusement in society.
-I abhorred the face of man.
-Oh, not abhorred!
-They were my brethren, my fellow beings, and I felt attracted even to the most repulsive among them, as to creatures of an angelic nature and celestial mechanism.
-But I felt that I had no right to share their intercourse.
-I had unchained an enemy among them whose joy it was to shed their blood and to revel in their groans.
-How they would, each and all, abhor me and hunt me from the world did they know my unhallowed acts and the crimes which had their source in me!
+CHAPTER V.

+We had resolved not to go to London, but to cross the country to Portsmouth, and thence to embark for Havre.
+I preferred this plan principally because I dreaded to see again those places in which I had enjoyed a few moments of tranquillity with my beloved Clerval.
+I thought with horror of seeing again those persons whom we had been accustomed to visit together, and who might make inquiries concerning an event, the very remembrance of which made me again feel the pang I endured when I gazed on his lifeless form in the inn at --.